 They say that an uncluttered living space helps you have an uncluttered mind.
-It’s a great theory, one I could definitely manage to a great degree as a single gal, living in a tiny apartment by myself.
+It’s a great theory, one I could definitely manage to a great degree as a single gal, living in a small apartment by myself.
 Fast forward a few years to marriage, a toddler, multiple moves including from one Province to another, and a super busy life and let’s just say that uncluttered doesn’t exactly describe my living space!

-Despite all of that, as my life went on I found myself exhibiting OCD type symptoms myself.
-Looking back I think I adopted many obsessive behaviours as a way to control some aspect of my life, which, from the start had been very much out of my control.
-In my mind I created a “right way” of doing dishes for example, and it literally made me anxious, nervous and angry to have someone else wash dishes the “wrong way.”
+Despite all of that, as my life went on I found myself exhibiting a similar type of inflexible thinking.
+I am sure that I adopted many of these behaviours as a way to control some aspect of my life, which, from the start had been very much out of my control.
+In my mind I created a “right way” of doing things.
+Dishes for example, had to be washed or loaded into a dishwasher a certain way.
+It literally made me anxious, nervous and irritated, to have someone else wash dish or load the dishwasher the “wrong way.”

-Breaking the patterns consisted of creating new ways of thinking and reinforcing that thinking in a positive way by repeating positive messages for myself.
-For example, for dish washing I would say to myself “My way is one of many ways to wash dishes.
+For myself and my strict thinking about dish washing, I forced myself to repeated a phrase: “My way is one of many ways to wash dishes.
 It’s okay if someone washes them a different way.”
-It took time, and truly at first I could not watch anyone wash dishes!
-I had to walk away from the visual of it but that is okay, it was part of the process.
+I made a point of saying it out loud as hearing the words said reinforces the statement.
+With time and consistency of repeating my message, I was able to break the pattern I had created for myself.
+At first I could not even watch anyone wash dishes!
+I had to walk away from the visual of it but that is okay, it is part of the process.

+Be kind to yourself.
 We are all a work in progress.
 To this day, I still shake my head at the way some people wash dishes, but I have learned to just let it go.
 I still prefer an ordered, clean space but I also know that sometimes, at some points in life, that is just not possible, and that is okay.